rafalremote/medication/README.md

 ## TODO

 I've encountered problems running tests inside test container, so I stopped there and I miss tests here.
+I would also change import paths directly to github as it's not available there.

 ## Prerequisites